Newspaper Page Text

 The club will be entertained nex

-Monday night at the home of Mrs
+Monday night at the home of Mr;.

-J. Smith on Frank Street.
+J. Smith on Frank Street

 Mrs. Allen Whorton, president

-Minnie Lee Summecrous, rep.
+Minnie Lee Summcrous, rep.

 ATLANTA FEDERATION